zeldigas/spring-hocon-property-source/README.md

 # Spring Hocon PropertySourceLoader

 Project aims to add support for HOCON format in spring boot configuration files.
-YAML is great, but some people prefer HOCON more so it's great to have a choice.
+YAML is great, but some people prefer HOCON more so it's good to have a choice.

 There are 2 modules:

 1. spring-hocon-property-source - contains property source loader itself
 2. hocon-property-example - contains simple spring-boot-starter-web project with demonstration of hocon configuration